cmstead/jsLearnerForms/docs-source/forms-source/form4-doc/getReport/_main.md

         (title "Get Report")
     )
 /bl-->

-This will be a bit more in depth about the skills needed to write tests.
+In testing the `getReport` method, you will be required to do a lot more of the initial work.
+Fortunately you have the code from the "get product count by sale" test suite you just finished.
 <!--bl
     (section "./importantFiles.md")
 /bl-->